shader-slang/slang/CONTRIBUTION.md

 #### Windows
 Download and install CMake from [CMake.org/download](https://cmake.org/download)

-Run CMake with a following command to generate Makefile:
+Run CMake with the following command to generate a Visual Studio 2022 Solution:
 ```
 # For VisualStudio 2022
 C:\git\slang> cmake.exe --preset vs2022